How To Reduce High Turnover to Maintain Growth & Profitability

 1. Foley, J. (Director).
 (1992).
 (Glengary Glen Ross) [Motion Picture].
 United States: Zupnik Enterprises.

-I am an entrepreneur, international consultant, and founder of successful business brands in the U.S. and Australia.
-With over 13 years of multinational business experience, I focuses my time on helping others achieve wealth and financial abundance by leveraging the power of digital entrepreneurship.
+Michael Carrington is an entrepreneur, international consultant, and founder of successful brands in the U.S and Australia.
+With over 13 years of business leadership experience he has since decided to leverage his corporate finance and MBA experience to help others achieve wealth and financial abundance.

-I am passionate about entrepreneurship, mentoring, and showing others how to earn a lucrative income with online and offline brand verticals.
+Michael is passionate about entrepreneurship - he mentors and shows individuals how to earn a lucrative income with online entrepreneurship.

 >